allenai/dream/model/README_DREAM_model.md

 # Downloading and running the DREAM model

-This is documentation on our suggestions as to how to run the model from our paper DREAM: Improving Situational QA by First Elaborating the Situation, NAACL 2022 (https://arxiv.org/abs/2112.08656)
+This is documentation on our suggestions as to how to run the model from our paper DREAM: Improving Situational QA by First Elaborating the Situation, NAACL 2022 (Arxiv link: https://arxiv.org/abs/2112.08656, ACL Anthology link: https://aclanthology.org/2022.naacl-main.82/)

 ## Download the model